ADU Rental Returns in Huntington Beach: Rules & Strategy

 These figures reflect industry reporting; get local bids to refine your budget.
 See a useful overview of drivers and ranges here: ADU construction cost factors.

 Huntington Beach rents have remained strong.
-As of 2025, aggregated market data shows the city’s average rent across all unit types in the mid 3,000s per month.
-ADU-level units, such as studios and one-bedrooms, usually rent for less than full houses but often benefit from coastal proximity.
-Check current neighborhood-level comparisons and trends at Zillow’s Huntington Beach rent snapshot, and match those with live comps in your immediate area.
+Citywide average rent across all unit types runs in the mid-$3,000s per month.
+ADU-level units — studios and 1-bedrooms — typically rent for less than full houses but benefit from coastal proximity.
+Check current neighborhood-level comparisons and trends at Zillow's Huntington Beach rent snapshot, and match those with live comps in your immediate area.

 • Build cost: $200,000